docusign/extension-app-data-io-reference-implementation/README.md

 Replace `<PORT>` with the port number in the `development.env` or `production.env` file.

 ### 3. Save the forwarding address
 Copy the `Forwarding` address from the response.
-You’ll need this address in your `manifest.json` file.
+You’ll need this address in your manifest file.

 ```bash
 ngrok